TheGiftsProject/batlog/README.md

 ```
 After that run `rails generate db_log` to create the db_log's table migration.
 By default BatLog writes to three places - the database, the rails logger and exceptions to exceptional.
-You can overide this behaivor by providing your own loggers or changing the default logger in the configuration.
+You can overide this behavior by providing your own loggers or changing the default logger in the configuration.

 The cool thing about BatLog is that it adds the concept of `context` - your logs aren't one time message left by a deity but
  are part of a flow of a user in specific system and circumstance.
 BatLog lets you collect a context for the current Thread